linkthegamer/linkthegamer.github.io/_posts/Amelia.markdown

 "Thank you for being such a good little mousie, I hope you enjoy your trip as much as i do your sacrifice."

 With that those black thin lips part.
 You are greated with a full few into that yawning pink abyss and blasted with the scents of ice cream, sushi, and a hit of fellow rodents.
 The smell is quite strong.
 However you can't look away.
+Instead you look straight ahead into the maw in front of you, watching those strands of drool snap as she opens wider and wider.